 Treatment studies of SAD have centered on the effects of light on mood.
 Scientists know that in humans as in plants, light may play a central role in behavior and that there are biological clocks within all forms of life.
 Studies show that a strong dose of light from a specialized light unit can often melt winter depression away, but the reasons why light is an effective treatment and how seasonally lower exposure to light may lead to SAD remain a mystery.
 Oren's research centers on how light impacts the blood and its association with depression.

 Bilirubin, which is found in the blood, is known to be sensitive to light and to be able to cross the blood-brain barrier.
 It is also known to have a circadian rhythm in which blood levels of bilirubin gradually increase during the night and decrease during the day.

 Oren hopes to follow this study with a larger sample of subjects and to study subjects this winter throughout the day and night.
 This will help determine whether lower levels of bilirubin are a causal factor for SAD or a marker for the disorder.

 Funding for the study, which included the work of a former Yale colleague, Dennis Charney, M.D., now of the National Institute of Mental Health (NIMH) in Bethesda, Maryland, came from a Veterans Affairs Career Development Award and a Pilot Grant from the NIMH-supported Yale University Mental Health Clinical Research Center.

 Other authors on the study include Yale researchers Paul H. Desan, M.D., Nashaat Boutros and Amit Anand.

-This Article was submitted by YSM Web Group, on Monday, September 17, 2012.
+This article was submitted by Liz Pantani on September 17, 2012.